 Dr. Eric Gordon received his DVM from The Ohio State University in 1997.
 In 2006 he joined the faculty at OSU Large Animal Services after nine years in private practice in Northeast Ohio.
 In 2007 he completed the Ohio Dairy Management Certificate Program.
 "I really enjoy working with farmers to help them keep their animals health and profitable", says Dr. Gordon.
-Dr. Gordon serves as the Co-Director of Ohio State Large Animal Services responsible for practice management.
+Dr. Gordon serves as the Director of Ohio State Large Animal Services, responsible for all aspects of the program.

 Dr. Martey Masterson received her DVM in 1984 from The Ohio State University and her MS degree in 1989, also from The Ohio State University.
 She has been practicing veterinary medicine for 26 years, and teaching for 24 years.
 "I like the variety of the work and seeing all the different species," Dr. Masterson says.
 "I also enjoy the relationships I have with the clients."